themirrazz/lyricsplanner/sussy-baka.md

 And boom, show the crew, you're done just like that
 So stop killing people like an overspoiled brat
-You gonna be a dead body, floating ghost, that facts
+You gonna be a dead body, floating ghost, that facts Uh!
+Hit the buzzer, (beep)
+Min'na, come close, sore wa kuruu mitinggu
+Yeah guys, he's the impo- mate, WHAT ARE YOU DO?!
+Sono hito wa akaii janai, he's freakin' blue!!
+"I saw him by the panel when the lights went out"
 ```